mojsun/Tech-Blog/README.md

 # Credit

-I will give a huge credit to shohei-mochizuki. although my code doesn't finished yet and I have errors but without his help I couldn't do this much.
+I will give a huge credit to shohei-mochizuki without his help I couldn't do this much.

 # Questions